Welcome To The Encinitas/Leucadia Train Horn Quiet Zone Initiative!

 Next Steps:

-The city has already paid for a study.
-Now we just need to let them know to prioritize the funds to make it happen!
+The city has already allocated funding for the design of the Quiet Zone.
+Now we just need to let them know to prioritize the construction funding to make it happen!

 Encinitas Quiet Zone Feasibility Study